 Photo credit: CNBC

-Ahmed is a first-year student at Harvard University pursuing a bachelor's degree in Government and International Relations.
+Ahmad is a first-year student at Harvard University pursuing a bachelor's degree in Government and International Relations.
 Originally from Aleppo, Syria, his family sought asylum in the U.S., which has been a source of inspiration for his academic concentration.
 On Harvard's campus, he is active with the Harvard University Foreign Policy Initiative, working with prominent government agencies and public officials to research policy and draft proposals pertaining to the United States' relations with other regions of the world, particularly the Middle East.
 He also led a program in his hometown to provide virtual lessons to students affected by COVID-19 school closures over the summer before his freshman year in college.

-A former H&C Education student, Ahmed is now our first Brand Ambassador and has been promoting and introducing H&C Education to international students interested in attending top universities in the U.S. He has an incredible story that we’re excited to share with you.
+A former H&C Education student, Ahmad is now our first Brand Ambassador and has been promoting and introducing H&C Education to international students interested in attending top universities in the U.S. He has an incredible story that we’re excited to share with you.
 Read below for an interview about his insights and advice from his own college admissions journey.

 Where are you from, and what started you on the path you're on today?